VMjack64/SOC-Homelab/PART13BONUS.md

 ![](/screenshots/399.jpg)

 ### EventCode 3 (Network Connections)
-Here, I want to focus on outbound connections from the infected machine to an unfamiliar IP.
+Here, I want to focus on outbound connections to an unfamiliar IP.
 First, I ran the following search to see all the destination IPs involved:
 ![](/screenshots/400.png)
 ![](/screenshots/401.png)
 Afterwards, I modified the query to return everything in event format, then checked the Image field.
-There were 7 images that made a successful network connection.
+There were 7 images that made a network connection.
 Most of the images are ones I already deemed malicious, but two of them were seemingly legitimate:
 - `C:\ProgramData\Microsoft\Windows Defender\Platform\4.18.25080.5-0\MpDefenderCoreService.exe`
 - `C:\Windows\System32\svchost.exe`